 - Keep individual opinions anonymous, while allowing town staff to see broad demographic and geographic breakdowns.

-Hillsborough has the option to test the platform through January 2021.
-Staff will determine whether to continue its use after the pilot based on community feedback, usage data and input from additional town employees, advisory boards and the Hillsborough Board of Commissioners.
+Staff will determine whether to continue use of the platform based on community feedback, usage data and input from additional town employees, advisory boards and the Hillsborough Board of Commissioners.